 Justice Binnie also draws on the advocacy skills of Chief Justice Dubin, J.J.
 Robinette, along with Justices Arnup, McKinnon, and Martin, describing why they were effective, why they did what they did, why it was—from the bench’s point of view—skillful advocacy, and why he thinks it still works.
 With sparkling wit & impeccable timing, he distills these lessons into five stages of appellate advocacy.

-The Young Advocates' Standing Committee Civility Award is intended to honour a young advocate who conducts their practice with honour, and treats colleagues and opposing counsel with equal respect.
+Help us celebrate civility in the profession by nominating a TAS member for The Young Advocates' Standing Committee Civility Award, presented biennially at The Advocates' Society Fall Forum.
+The award is intended to honour a young advocate who conducts their practice with honour and treats colleagues and opposing counsel with equal respect.